JoshCheek/block_challenges/block_challenges.md

 For one day, dear student, you may wake up wide-eyed and realize that metaprogramming is just programming.
 And all that shit you thought was programming?
 All those keywords?
 The `class`, the `module`, the `def`... how in the fuck do they pull that off?
-And then you will see: everything you believed is a lie.
+And then you will see: everything you believed is a lie.</p>

 <h2>The transition from Proc to block and back remembers what object it is</h2>

-Here's some more magic for you.
-When ou pass a Proc through the block slot, it retains its idenity on the other side.
+<p>Here's some more magic for you.
+When ou pass a Proc through the block slot,
+it retains its idenity on the other side.</p>

 <div class="interactive-code">def m1(&b)
   p b.object_id